baby getting bath

 8 keys to bathtime safety

-Contrary to what Calvin & Hobbes taught us, plenty of children – and babies – can make it through bathtime without flooding the house and soaking their parents.
-In fact, plenty of babies enjoy bathing.
-Baby‘s first bath, when they are about 2 or 3 weeks old and their umbilical stump has just fallen off, may not be their favorite thing, but once they get a little more used to the idea of water, they can start to enjoy it so much more!
+Although it may take some time for Baby to learn to love the bath, there is so much to look forward to once you’ve reached that milestone.
 This end-of-the-day ritual can be a convenient occasion for you and Baby to enjoy some healthy TLC, but it’s also a time to stay extra vigilant.
 Keep the following tips in mind the next time you’re drawing a bath, and good clean fun will follow.

 1. Set the stage

-Before you turn on the faucet, gather up the curling iron, hair dryer and all other electrical bathroom devices.
+Before you turn on the faucet, gather up the curling iron, hair dryer, and all other electrical bathroom devices.
 Keep them in a secure storage space until after the end of Baby’s bath.
+Ditto heavy objects that can fall or slide into the bath from the edges.

 2. Less is more

 Keeping the bathwater level between 2 and 4 inches will give you plenty of liquid to work with while ensuring a comfortable margin of maritime safety for Baby.
 The water should be warm but not hot.
 You can test the temperature by dipping your wrist or elbow in the water.
-If you think it feels too hot, add some cold water pronto.
+If you think it feels too hot, add cold water.
+Some families also opt to decrease the set point of their hot water heater to avoid any accidents.
+Water temperature thermometers, often in a cute duck shape, are another option.

 3. Eyes on the prize

 Even an inch of bath water can pose a danger to babies.
 Once bathtime begins, it’s super important that you stay with Baby from the first scrub to that final gurgle of water disappearing down the drain.
 The American Academy of Pediatrics recommends keeping not just your eyes, but at least one hand on Baby at all times.
-This means that, in the event of an unavoidable interruption, such as a text alert or an oven timer announcing that your Italian roasted chicken is about to become Mt.
-Pompeii blackened chicken, you’ll have to wrap Baby up in a towel and take them with you while you straighten things out.
+This means that, in the event of an unavoidable interruption, such as a text alert or an oven timer, you’ll have to wrap Baby up in a towel and take them with you while you straighten things out.
+Remember, drowning is fast and silent.
+Never leave your baby unattended.

 4. Keep it clean

 Babies tend to have sensitive skin.
-And at this tender age, shampoos and bath gels can do more harm than good.
-If you decide to wash Baby with soap, opt for a milder brand designed for babies and try to avoid having them sit in the soapy water for too long once the washing is done.
-And instead of applying soap directly to Baby‘s skin, you can apply soap to a wet washcloth and clean Baby gently with that.
+And at this tender age, shampoos and bath gels can cause irritation.
+If you decide to wash Baby with soap, opt for a mild and unscented choice.
+Apply soap to a wet washcloth and clean Baby gently with that.
+Clean up as a last step, so that Baby isn’t sitting in the soapy water for long.

 5. Say no to bubbles

-Bubble baths can be entertaining, but the chemicals in that bubble bath mix might irritate Baby’s eyes.
+Bubble baths can be entertaining, but the chemicals in that bubble bath might irritate Baby’s skin and eyes.
+Some bubble baths have even been linked to urinary tract infections.
 Save this special treat until the toddler years have passed.

 6. Beware the faucet